wangerekaharun/StreamComposeAttachments/README.md

     }
 ```

-Some of the code from the `CustomMessageScreen` is ommitted for brevity purposes.
-To explain the key componets in the `CustomUi` composable, first, you're defining the parent layout which are `Box` and `Scaffold`. `Box` layout allows you to show things on top of each other. `Scaffold` is a material design layout structure that provides you an easier way to add different material components like app bar, bottom navigation and content.
+Some of the code from the `CustomMessageScreen` is omitted for brevity purposes.
+To explain the key components in the `CustomUi` composable, first, you're defining the parent layout which is `Box` and `Scaffold`. `Box` layout allows you to show things on top of each other. `Scaffold` is a material design layout structure that provides you an easier way to add different material components like app bar, bottom navigation and content.
 In the `Scaffold` you define:

 - `bottomBar` - This is the bottom bar with a `MessageComposer` for sending messages and attachments.
 By default, it only has the attachment icon.
 You'll be adding other icons and their actions too.
 You'll see the contents of `CustomAudioComposer` in a moment.
 - `content` - This has the contents of the rest of the screen.
 You have a `Column` with a `MessageListHeader` and a `MessageList`. `MessageListHeader` shows the back button, channels information like members online and shows an avatar of the current user. `MessageList` component shows messages of the selected channel.
 These two components are customizable depending on what information you want to display.